Nazuna Higashi Honganji - Private Onsen & Tattoo Policy

 Overview of Nazuna Higashi Honganji

 Low wooden beams and the smell of fresh-cut timber.
-That's what hits you first inside Nazuna Higashi Honganji β€” a century-old Kyoto machiya rebuilt around the craft of carpentry itself.
+That's what hits you first inside Nazuna Higashi Honganji, a century-old Kyoto machiya rebuilt around the craft of carpentry itself.
 The rooms are named after joinery terms.
 The walls and furniture are local wood, hand-finished.
 It's a seven-room property, and at any given time, most of the building is yours.

 The rhythm here is unhurried.
-Check in, settle into a tatami-floored suite, and find your private bath already drawn β€” every room has its own, some with open-air tubs, some semi-outdoor with hinoki cypress.
+Check in, settle into a tatami-floored suite, and find your private bath already drawn.
+Most rooms have their own, some with open-air tubs, some semi-outdoor with hinoki cypress.
 Evening brings charcoal-grilled dinner at the irori hearth downstairs, free-flowing drinks in the lounge, and a late-night soba with herring that regulars say you shouldn't skip.
 Morning is a slow Japanese breakfast, another soak, and the quiet of a residential Kyoto street before the city wakes up.

-If you want a private onsen experience in central Kyoto without navigating communal bath policies, Nazuna makes the decision simple β€” every room is self-contained, and Higashi Honganji temple sits just across the street for a pre-breakfast visit.
+If you want a private bathing experience in central Kyoto without navigating communal bath policies, Nazuna makes it simple: book a room with its own bath, and Higashi Honganji temple sits just across the street for a pre-breakfast visit.

 Tattoo Rules & Guidelines

-Private Bathing Allowed: Nazuna Higashi Honganji offers private in-room baths for 2–4 guests in its Deluxe rooms.
+Private Bathing Allowed: Nazuna Higashi Honganji offers private in-room baths for 2 to 4 guests in its Deluxe rooms.
 There are no communal bathing areas at this Kyoto boutique hotel, so tattooed guests can bathe in complete privacy.
-Tattooed guests should book a Deluxe room specifically β€” Standard rooms do not include a bath.
+Tattooed guests should book a Deluxe room specifically, since the entry-level rooms do not include a bath.

 Why Bathe Here?
 Benefits and History

-• Private In-Room Onsen in Every Suite: All rooms include their own bath β€” open-air, semi-outdoor, or deep soaking tub β€” so tattooed guests can bathe in complete privacy without communal facilities to consider.
+• Private In-Room Bath in Most Rooms: Most rooms include their own bath, whether open-air, semi-outdoor, or a deep soaking tub, so tattooed guests can bathe in complete privacy without communal facilities to consider.
+Book a room with a bath, since the entry-level rooms have none.

 • Century-Old Machiya, Rebuilt with Intent: The building is a restored Kyoto townhouse themed around traditional carpentry, with exposed joinery, local timber interiors, and room names drawn from woodworking vocabulary.

-• Irori Hearth Dining: Breakfast and dinner are served at the sunken hearth in the lounge β€” charcoal-grilled courses with Kyoto vegetables, not hotel restaurant fare.
+• Irori Hearth Dining: Breakfast and dinner are served at the sunken hearth in the lounge, charcoal-grilled courses with Kyoto vegetables, not hotel restaurant fare.

 • English-Speaking Staff, Small Scale: Seven rooms and consistently praised multilingual staff make this one of the easier luxury ryokan experiences for international visitors in Kyoto.